The castle facade as seen from Murthly gardens

 Murthly Fishings

-We are now taking bookings for 2024 - ring Morag at our office on 01738 630 666 or e-mail morag.mill@bidwells.co.uk.
+We are now taking bookings for 2025 - ring Julie at our office on 01738 630 666 or e-mail julie.farquharson@bidwells.co.uk.
 Enjoy an exciting day on the river, and catch a salmon!
 You can see how we're doing on our Murthly Fishings Facebook and Instagram pages.

 Murthly Sawmill

-Our PV panel installation has been a success, saving over 60 tonnes of CO2 emmissions in 2023.
-The sawmill machinery was upgraded in November 2023, providing greater safety and efficiency.
+Our PV panel installation saved over 120 tonnes of CO2 emmissions in 2023 and 2024.
+The sawmill machinery was recently renewed, providing greater safety and efficiency.
 See our dedicated website at www.murthlysawmill.co.uk.

 Wildlife